• Home

 PTI handed a Poisoned Chalice to drink from

-Chairman NAVTTC explains how the ill thought out extravaganza of the last government left behind a financial timebomb for the country, the management of which requires tough measures and sacrifices by all, as Pakistanis have to accept IMF’s cripplingly stringent terms.
+Chairman NAVTTC explains how the ill-thought-out extravaganza of the last government left behind a financial timebomb for the country, the management of which requires tough measures and sacrifices by all, as Pakistanis have to accept IMF’s cripplingly stringent terms.

 When Imran Khan assumed office on August 18, 2018, as Prime Minister, he was aware that the country faced an economic crisis that would be greater than any challenge he had undertaken in his career.
-However, the enormity of specter that haunted Pakistan became fully apparent in following weeks, as the PTI government faced the possibility of economic implosion, as result of unsustainable current account imbalances, fast disappearing foreign exchange reserves, and potential default situation on external debt obligations.
+However, the enormity of specter that haunted Pakistan became fully apparent in the following weeks, as the PTI government faced the possibility of economic implosion, as a result of unsustainable current account imbalances, fast disappearing foreign exchange reserves, and potential default situation on external debt obligations.

 Epic incompetence by the previous PML-N government had ensured that the country was engulfed in a severe economic crunch.
 The coterie of the incompetent had left behind a financial time bomb, such that the people of Pakistan would have to bear the burden of significant rupee depreciation, steep energy price hikes, rising inflationary pressures, high-interest rates, and low economic growth.